NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpsh.md

     In the examples section at the end of the documentation we will return to this model and compare the performance of multiple methods.

-Here we can see a plot that closely resembles the literature reference.
+Here we plot ....
+The result closely resembles the literature reference.
 The small discrepancy that occurs at around `t=2000` is due to our use of a different way to calculate the diabatic populations and better results in general would be obtained if using the correct ring polymer distribution.